nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file<br>
+   2. Double-click the jar file<br>
       Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.